WP22 Exclusion Fouls

 Should this occur during the game the offending player shall be excluded from the remainder of the game and must leave the competition area and a penalty throw awarded to the opposing team.
 The offending player may be substituted when four minutes of actual play have elapsed.

-WP 21.12 In the case of simultaneous exclusion of players of opposing teams during play, both players are excluded for 20 seconds.
-The 30 second possession clock is reset and play is restarted with a free throw to the team which had possession of the ball.
-If neither team had possession when the simultaneous exclusions were called, play shall be restarted with a neutral throw.
+WP 22.15 In the case of simultaneous exclusion of players of opposing teams during play, both players are excluded for 20 seconds.
+The possession clock is not reset.
+Play is restarted with a free throw to the team which had possession of the ball.
+If neither team had possession when the simultaneous exclusions were called, the possession clock is reset to 30 seconds and play shall be restarted with a neutral throw.

-[Note.
-Both players excluded under this Rule, shall be permitted to re-enter at the next earliest occurrence referred to in WP 21.3 or at the next change of possession.
+[NOTE: Both players excluded under this Rule, shall be permitted to re-enter at the next earliest occurrence referred to in WP 22.3 or at the next change of possession.

 If two players have been excluded under this Rule and are eligible to re-enter, the defensive referee may wave in the player as soon as that player is ready to re-enter.
 The referee does not have to wait until both players are ready to re-enter.]